TruncatedDinoSour/armour/doc/d/pDB-1.md

 Couple of example algorithms are discussed in the subsections below.

 Note that the chunks need to be in order globally, they just don't need to be next to one another.

+### Chunk ID generation algorithm

+Probably the simplest way to generate a completely random (I.e not incremental) chunk ID would be brute force.
+An example algorithm could be implemented like this:

+    uint64_t max_chunks = pow(256, chunk_identifier_size);
+    bytes null_identifier = b"\0" * chunk_identifier_size;

+    bytes generate_chunk_id(void) {
+        uint64_t total_chunks = pdb.chunks.size();

+        if (total_chunks == max_chunks)
+            throw "All possible chunk IDs have been generated.";

+        if (max_chunks - total_chunks == 1 && null_identifier not in pdb.chunks)
+            throw "Only available chunk ID is the NULL chunk ID.";

+        while (true) {
+            bytes chunk_id = random(chunk_identifier_size);

+            if (chunk_id != null_identifier && chunk_id not in pdb.chunks.ids)
+                return chunk_id;
+        }
+    }

+In other words,

+-   Check if the chunk ID resource was not exhausted fully
+-   Check if the only available chunk ID is not the NULL identifier
+-   Start an infinite loop
+-   Generate a `chunk_identifier_size` random bytes
+-   Check if the generated identifier is not all NULLs
+-   Check if the identifier is unique
+-   If all checks passed, return the generated chunk id (and so - break the loop)
+-   If not, try again

+There are optimizations and transformations you can apply to the algorithm, such as:

+-   Generating the chunk Identifier byte-by-byte to reduce probability
+-   Keeping track of generated chunks
+-   Checking the `sum(chunk_id) != 0` instead of comparing bytes
+-   Use hashing functions (or a data structure such as a Hash table)
+-   Caching the IDs so you wouldn't need to regenerate them each time
+-   Binary search if the IDs are sorted
+-   Batch generation of the IDs
+-   Probably more...

+But The idea stays the same - brute force.

+Or you can go the less entropic way of doing things and just using `total_chunks + 1` represented through bytes as the ID of the chunk, although this is **not recommended** due to integer limits and just for the fact that it doesn't have enough entropy.

 ### Insertion Algorithm #1: O(n^2)